REST Methods

 and errors

-attributes in the API response.
-It also wrap the message into a meta
+attributes in the API's response.
+It also wraps the message into a meta

 object.
-But what if we have to send some custom attributes.
-In addition to generating default fields, you may add extra
+But what if we have to send some custom attributes?
+In addition to generating the default fields, you can add extra

 method from the RestResponse